 adb install

 Usually, we transfer an APK file to our Android device and install it via File Manager.
-Thanks to the ‘adb install’ command that it makes it easy to install APK files on Android devices directly from your computer.
+This command makes it easy to sideload APK files directly from your computer.
 To be able to do so, copy the APK file to the SDK platform-tools folder first.
 There are some variations of this command for different conditions.

 adb install com.facebook.katana.apk